lucacucinotta/FlickPicks/README.md

 ## 🖧 Backend

-In the backend development phase of the project, I'm focused on the realization of the RESTful API using the technologies from the MERN stack: MongoDB, Express.js, Node.js.
+In the backend development phase of the project, I'm focused on the realization of the RESTful APIs using the technologies from the MERN stack: MongoDB, Express.js, Node.js.
 Those API allow user to registers and to login to FlickPicks, thanks to the authentication mechanism based on token that I've create.
-Also I've realize APIs that permit user to save his favorites movies, increasing the level of personalization for the user experience.
+I've also expanded the functionality of the APIs to allow the user to save his favorite films in his own lists, thus increasing the level of customization of the experience.

 ### 📚 Frameworks and libraries